Get THE RACK DEMO

 Why Your Male Ball Pythons Keep Burning Out (And How to Prevent It)

-Every experienced ball python breeder knows the frustration.
-Your season is going well, locks are happening, females are building—and then your best male stops performing.
+Every experienced breeder knows the frustration.
+Your season is going well, locks are happening, females are building; and then your best male stops performing.
 He's sluggish.
 He's refusing food.
 He's done for the year and it's only March.
+Male burnout is one of the most common problems breeders face, and it's almost entirely preventable.

 The Math Problem Most Breeders Ignore

-A healthy male ball python can breed successfully throughout the season—but not infinitely.
+A healthy male ball python can breed successfully throughout the season; but not infinitely.
 He needs rest between pairings.
 He needs to eat.
 He needs time to recover.

 When you're managing multiple males, each with different pairing schedules, different feeding responses, and different recovery times, it's nearly impossible to keep it all straight in your head.
 You think a male is rested because it feels like it's been a while.
 But has it?